3 Mistakes You Don’t Want to Make in Rome

 2. Missing Out on the Best Food in Rome

-Read about this delicious food tour in my report on the Eating Italy Walking Tour .
-(Subscribe to our blog and you’ll also get a 15% discount on all Eating Italy Food Tours)
+Read about this delicious food tour in my Review of Two Eating Food Walking Tours in Rome.
+Subscribe to our blog and you’ll also get a 15% discount on all Eating Europe Food Tours!

 Foodie Tip: If you’re near the Spanish Steps and you want a portable snack rather than a meal, I highly recommend getting mini-sandwiches to go from Canova Bar at Piazza Del Popolo.
 It’s pricey to sit outside at the cafe overlooking the Basilia of Santa Maria del Popolo but the staff at the take-out counter will pack up some delicious finger foods.